justinwash/HYPERVIZOR/README.md

 - Enough CREDITS to unlock a double-jump Exploration Mode ability.
 - 2 enemies:
   - 1 is difficult to defeat without obtaining enough XP to unlock a move on the pre-equipped VIZOR's move list.
 Encourage the use of Exploration Mode's stealth mechanics to avoid it and obtain CREDITs.
-Explain the use of SUPER to escape combat in the event that the player attempts to fight it anyway.
+Explain the use of HYPER to escape combat in the event that the player attempts to fight it anyway.
   - The other is easier, but out of reach until obtaining enough CREDITs to unlock the double-jump Exploration Mode ability.
 When this enemy is defeated, it provides enough XP to unlock the new VIZOR move.
 - With the new VIZOR move equipped, the player should stand a better chance against the more difficult enemy.
 - When defeated, the VIZOR selection screen appears as a teaser of the game's possibilities.
 Display a 'THANK YOU FOR PLAYING' message and a 'PLAY AGAIN' button.